Part of the Lancaster Diocese

 Throughout the writing process, the teacher models writing and undertakes shared and guided writing to develop the children’s knowledge and skills.
 This will then conclude with a piece of independent writing.

 By using this approach to writing our curriculum is coherently planned to ensure that all objectives are taught and revisited throughout a year group and age phase.
+Progression is built into the English curriculum to ensure an appropriate level of challenge at each phase.

 At St Margaret Mary, we teach spelling in context within our units of work.
 In addition to this, we use the ‘Read Write Inc’ spelling scheme for daily sessions.
 Class teachers also carefully plan additional spelling sessions if needed for those children who may need further support and development.
 This ensures that the children are taught the full breadth of spelling patterns appropriate to each year group and age phase.